kibook/s1kd-tools/tools/s1kd-upissue/README.md

   - \-z, --issue-type \<type\>
     Set the issue type of the new issue.

+    The special value of "none" will remove the issue type entirely.

     If this option is not specified, then the issue type of the new issue will be set as follows: